-If you do email academic or administrative staff, please do so only from your University email account stating the module you are enrolled on and if possible, your student ID number.
-In a unit with approximately 700+ students each semester, this will help us to identify you more easily and respond to your enquiry.
+If you do email academic or administrative staff, please do so only from your University email account stating the programme you are enrolled on and if possible, your student ID number.
+The staff manage several programmes and this will help us to identify you more easily and respond to your enquiry.

-Please try to find information in this handbook, through your modules or through the Veterinary Postgraduate Unit web pages in the first instance; if you cannot find what you are looking for, let us know so that we can post that information for the benefit of other students.
+Please try to find information in this handbook, the University of Liverpool's PGT Handbook, through your modules, especially the FAQs section, or through the Veterinary Postgraduate Unit web pages in the first instance.
+If you cannot find what you are looking for, let us know so that we can provide that information for you and the benefit of other students.